bf-enterprise-solutions/ed.bf/README.md

 bff /path/to/bfed-min.bf
 ```

+### Bfed commands

+- `a` to change the current line.
+Does not do any checks for content or position.
+Inserts only one line, then gets back into the command mode.
+Enjoy.
+- `c` to change the current line.
+Same as `a`.
+- `d` to remove the current line (flush it clean, basically).
+Moves all the filled lines after the deleted ones to cover the deleted one.
+Should it, actually?
+- `p` to print the current line.
+- `=` to print the current line number.
+Even if the line is empty.
+- newline to go to next line.
+- `-` to go to previous line.
+- `q` to exit bfed.

 ### Bfed-min

 bfed-min.bf is even more of a laconic bfed version, where all the commands are Brainfuck command characters: